turingschool/front-end-curriculum/projects/check-yo-self.md

 * When the user clicks on the `Urgent` button, the button should stay in the active state.
 * ToDo cards that are marked as urgent should persist upon reloading the page.
-* This update of the data model should occur in the `updateToDo` method that is defined in the `ToDoList` class.
+* This update of the data model should occur in the `completeTask` method that is defined in the `ToDoList` class.
 * How the DOM gets updated using javascript should happen in the `main.js` file

 ### Phase Three: Specifying what Content is Viewed